celo-org/docs/blog/02-18-2023-How-to-Build-a-Marketplace-For-Selling-Shoes-on-The-Celo-Blockchain/How-to-Build-a-Marketplace-For-Selling-Shoes-on-The-Celo-Blockchain.md

         uint256 sold;
     }
 ```
-From the code above, The code defines a struct named Shoe, which holds information about a shoe, such as its owner's address, image, brand, size, price, and the number of times it has been sold.<br>
+From the code above, The code defines a struct named Shoe, which holds information about a shoe, such as its owner's address, image, brand, size, price, and the number of times it has been sold.

 In the next step, we create two mappings, a mapping named shoes is declared, which maps an unsigned integer to a Shoe struct, and is declared as private so that it can only be accessed within the contract.

 A mapping named _exists is also declared, which maps an unsigned integer to a boolean value to indicate if a shoe with the specified id exists or not.

    ```js
       mapping(uint256 => Shoe) private shoes;